hanif814/css-exercises/foundations/intro-to-css/05-descendant-combinator/README.md

 ### Self Check
 - Do the elements that contain the text "This should be styled" have the correct styles applied?
 - Do the elements that contain the text "This should be unstyled" have no styles applied?

+Yes
+Yes
+I am so proud that today I have completed intro-to-css exercises and achieved the required results.
+Cheers!!